microsoft/cookiecutter-python-flask-clean-architecture/docs/maintenance_window_database_migration_strategy.md

   service that can be used to perform migrations without taking the database offline.
 * You're using a single database for your application and not a set of distributed database.

-## Real world example
+## Real-world example
-For a real world example, we will look at a maintenance window strategy implementation for a FLASK application with a SQL based database.
+For a real-world example, we will look at a maintenance window strategy implementation for a FLASK application with a SQL based database.
 Given that the application uses SQLAlchemy and alembic for database migrations we will have the following components: